My Perfect Pembrokeshire Itinerary: A 5 Day Coast Road Trip

 There are loads of wonderful places to visit in Pembrokeshire

-I spent five days in Pembrokeshire and managed to fit in masses of wildlife, history, stunning coastal walks and beautiful beaches, and now I’ve combined them all into a handy list of highlights and recommendations.
+I spent five days in Pembrokeshire and managed to fit in masses of wildlife, history, stunning coastal walks and beautiful beaches, and now I’ve combined them all into this handy route, taking in most of the region’s highlights.

 Tenby Harbour, Pembrokeshire, Wales